 - Does the application slowly degrade in performance under load?
 Is it slowly leaking a resource that eventually crashes it after a few hours or days?

 How much load can your application sustain before it buckles under?

 A lesson I learned recently is that performance testing should not be an after-thought.
 Software teams should start performance testing early in the release cycle and not wait until the end to do it.
 I once worked on a team that built a backend service that passed all unit, integration and end-to-end tests with flying colors.
 QA engineers didn’t find any bugs in the application’s logic.
 However, the performance was just terrible when we ran load tests on it.
 On a single m4.large instance, the application supported 80% fewer requests than the team had estimated!
 The main bottleneck was found to be the 2-core CPU that was utilized to its maximum capacity as the application issued several queries to the database and applied complex algorithms to build a graph.
 Investigations by developers revealed that to reduce the amount of work the CPU was doing, it would require significant design changes.
 But it was already too late - the deadline was just weeks away.
 We decided to proceed with the release - albeit by over-provisioning the hardware and over-running our cost estimates by a factor of 3.
-All this could have been avoided if we had done performance testing sooner.

 Performance testing is a broad topic.
 Teams I work with run load and soak tests to measure performance metrics such as throughput, latency, resource utilization, etc. using a wide variety of tools.
 At Glu, we build REST services in Java and use the following tools for our performance tests: